Adrian95/ardoq-sdk/README.md

 ## Contributing

-Contributions are welcome!
-See [CONTRIBUTING.md](./CONTRIBUTING.md) for details.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to contribute to this project.

 ## License